Anôsy: Unexploited mineral resources

 Exploration studies have documented an estimated 100 million tons of bauxite (an aluminium ore) in a 40 km2 area near Manantenina, 100 km north of Fort-Dauphin.
 It has not yet been mined, largely due to a lack of infrastructure in the area.

 There are an estimated 310,000 tons of monazite, a reddish-brown phosphate mineral which contains rare earth metals, in the beach sands near Fort-Dauphin.

 Tourism

-Anosy has a high potential for tourism with its pleasant climate, sprawling beaches, and nature reserves with distinctive wildlife (several containing lemurs).
+Anôsy has a high potential for tourism with its pleasant climate, sprawling beaches, and nature reserves with distinctive wildlife (several containing lemurs).
 Fort-Dauphin has a variety of hotels and has promoted itself as the "Malagasy Riviera" (la cote d'Azur Malgache).
 As with other industries, tourism has been limited by a lack of infrastructure.
 Popular places to visit include Evatraha, Libanona beach, Lokaro, Manafiafy, Nahampoana and Vinanibe.